MatthewRalston/kmerdb/README.md

 The intention is that more developers would want to add functionality to the codebase or even just utilize things downstream, but to build out directly with numpy and scipy/scikit as needed to suggest the basic infrastructure for the ML problems and modeling approaches that could be applied to such datasets.
 This project has begun under GPL v3.0 and hopefully could gain some interest.

-More on the flip-side.
+More on the flip-side of this file.
 Literally.
 And figuratively.
 It's so complex with technology these days.

 <!--
 Thanks to my former mentors BC, MR, IN, CR, and my newer bosses PJ and KL.